 Poverty and social inequality: Per capita income ranges widely, from \$24,233 in Trinidad and Tobago to only \$949 in Haiti.
 Many countries are classified as "middle income", but with wide, and growing, economic disparities.
 For example, St. Vincent and the Grenadines, Saint Lucia and Jamaica are all estimated to have poverty rates of around 30%.
 Levels of poverty and near-poverty have increased with the current economic crisis, with declining educational performance also contributing to rapidly increasing rates of unemployment.
 Poverty is often linked to issues of social inequality.
 The region has a large percentage of female-headed households, many below or close to the poverty line.
+Underproductive domestic sectors "A Green Economy is a new approach to economic and social growth embracing ecological and eco-friendly principles and guidelines that will lead towards sustainable livelihood practices and development at community, national and regional levels."
+(Definition of a Green Economy proposed by a participant at the Caribbean New Economy Dialogue workshop, February 2011)

-Underproductive domestic sectors and dependence on volatile external markets have contributed to the persistence of poverty in the region.
+and dependence on volatile external markets have contributed to the persistence of poverty in the region.

-Disaster risk: The region is highly vulnerable to natural hazards, including hurricanes, earthquakes, volcanic eruptions and landslides, which have caused tremendous loss of life as well as environmental, social and economic impacts (in some cases exceeding 180% of GDP).
+Disaster risk: The region is highly vulnerable to natural hazards, including hurricanes, earthquakes, volcanic eruptions and landslides, which have caused tremendous loss of life as well as environmental, social and economic impacts (in some cases exceeding 180% of GDP2).
 Climate change is expected to increase the frequency and intensity of hurricanes, droughts and other climate-related hazards.
 The current strategy of externalizing the costs of disasters on the assumption that the state or international aid agencies will cover them is unreliable and unsustainable.

-Public indebtedness: Levels of public debt have skyrocketed in recent years, with combined external and domestic debt ranging from over 70% to nearly 200%.
+Public indebtedness: Levels of public debt have skyrocketed in recent years, with combined external and domestic debt ranging from over 70% to nearly 200%3.
 The cost of debt servicing has been eroding state capacity, making this economic crisis feel especially acute.
-The burden of the adjustments that have been made to public services have been largely felt by those who need the services the most, thus contributing to further poverty and social inequity.
+The burden of the adjustments that have been made to public services has been largely felt by those who need the services the most, thus contributing to further poverty and social inequity.